yum-food/TaSTT/README.md

 3. General usability features.
 3.1.
 Error detection & correction.
 3.2.
 Text-to-text interface.
 Type in terminal, show in game.
+4. Optimization
+4.1.
+Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the
+     total # of parameters (and therefore OSC messages & sync events).
+Note that the parameter memory usage may not decrease.

 Made with love by yum\_food.